-GirlGov, created by teen women for teen women, is designed to provide local girls with the opportunity to learn, first hand, about government and social change.
-Participants will visit the State Legislature, meet with state legislators, staff and women who help run the state.
-They will learn about current public policy issues impacting women’s and girls’ lives, and acquire advocacy skills.
-The program is open to all girls entering 9th to 12th grade in the Fall of 2014 who live in Pennsylvania.
+GirlGov, created by teen women for teen women, is designed to provide local girls with the opportunity to learn, first hand, about civics, government, philanthropy, community involvement, women’s history, and leadership.
+The program is open to all girls entering 9th to 12th grade who live in Pennsylvania.
 Past GirlGov participants are welcome to apply.
-Transportation, overnight accommodations, and meals are included; there is no fee to participate.
+There is no fee to participate.

-- Meet and hear from accomplished women working in and with government;
+- Met and heard from accomplished women working in and with government;

 GirlGov is a program of the Women and Girls Foundation, and has been generously supported by the FISA Foundation, Grable Foundation, PNC, and UPMC.

 - Top Ten Tips for Social Change